CanadaHonk/shadow/readme.md

 - max width/max height
 - text wrapping (!)
 - text highlighting (!)
-- popups when using keybinds to notify info
+* popups when using keybinds to notify info
-- inspect dom tree panel
+* inspect dom tree panel
+* setting for how early but broken or late but good to show a page

 ### to investigate